 UL 1741 Listed?
 The standard UL 1741, “Inverters, Converters, and Controllers for Use in Independent Power Systems,” addresses the electrical interconnection design of various forms of generating equipment.
 Many manufacturers choose to submit their equipment to a Nationally Recognized Testing Laboratory (NRTL) that verifies compliance with UL 1741.
 This “listing” is then marked on the equipment and supporting documentation.

 DEP Air Quality Permit Needed?
-A generating facilityf may be considered a point source of emissions of concern by the Massachusetts Department of Environmental Protection (DEP).
-Therefore, when submitting this application, please indicate whether your generating facilityf will require an Air Quality Permit.
+A Facility may be considered a point source of emissions of concern by the Massachusetts Department of Environmental Protection (DEP).
+Therefore, when submitting this application, please indicate whether your Facility will require an Air Quality Permit.
 You must answer these questions, however, your specific answers will not affect whether your application is deemed complete.
-Please contact the DEP to determine whether the generating technology planned for your facilityf qualifies for a DEP waiver or requires a permit.
+Please contact the DEP to determine whether the generating technology planned for your Facility qualifies for a DEP waiver or requires a permit.

-Generating Facility Expedited/Standard Process Interconnection Application
+Facility Expedited/Standard Process Interconnection Application

 Contact Information: Date Prepared: _________________